open-mmlab/Amphion/models/vc/vevo/README.md

 #### Auto-regressive Transformer

-Specify the content tokenizer and content-style tokenizer paths, in the `egs/vc/AutoregressiveTransformer/ar_conversion.json`:
+Specify the content tokenizer and content-style tokenizer paths in the `egs/vc/AutoregressiveTransformer/ar_conversion.json`:

 ```json
 {